 Building the Team

 I always find until you fully understand the client requirements you can’t really build an effective team.
 I’ve worked for companies whom favour the approach of including the client within the project team and stages a collaborative effort, and I have to say I agree with that.
 It works well.
 With digital, the client enjoys and expects a lot of ‘touch’.
 Creative is subjective and the client is best served when they can ‘see’ what they are getting as often as possible.
+When building your team, you will want to ensure that you don’t overload your staff with too much responsibility.
+For instance, if you find that adding sales to someone’s role is too much then you could try Sales outsourcing so that you can still get the job done yet keep your staff happy and productive.

 What does the client want